 - PTA budgets can only be ratified and approved by PTA members.

 - PTA funds raised by PTA members belong exclusively to PTA and can only be used for purposes approved by its members through the budgetary and amending process.
 Approved uses of funds should be in line with the mission and objectives of the PTA body as a whole.

 - PTAs are not a supporting organization for the schools where we hold our meetings.
 Supporting organizations often contract directly with school districts to act on behalf of the schools and are subject to school oversight and approvals for such items as their budgets.

 - Teachers or members of the school system holding office in local units may not officially represent the school system on the PTA’s board.
 Such an arrangement comprises a conflict of interest and will be used to demonstrate that the local unit is acting as a supporting organization.

-- PTAs are not an additional funding resource for goods, services, and payroll for public schools.
+- PTAs are not an additional funding sources for goods, services and payroll for public schools.
 School funds should be supplied by governmental entities.
 PTAs advocate for the adequate funding of schools from governmental sources.
 They do not replace funds not supplied by governments.
 Therefore, supplies purchased using PTA funds should be given directly to children, not to teachers.

 - PTAs are not to pay bills handed over by the principal of the school.
 If the school ordered it, the school pays for it.

 If your school board, principal or teachers try to assume control of your PTA’s budget as though it were their own, just say “no.” Remember that PTA doesn’t work for the school—it works on behalf of children and families.